 Camber: a slight convex curve of a surface, such as in a prestressed concrete deck.

 Canopy: any overhanging or projecting roof structure, typically over entrances or doors.
-Sometimes the extreme end is unsupported.
+Sometimes the end is unsupported.

 Cant: a beveling of foam at a right angle joint for strength and water runoff.